shmsoft/CourtDocs/README.md

 #### Pulling data from California rehab institutions
 #### Pulling decisions from NY Courts of appeal
-* Crawling the 4 courts documents, downloading them and converting them from HTML to TXT
+* Crawling all documents from the the 4 courts of appeal, downloading them and converting them from HTML to TXT
-* Parsing the docs, to summarize for stats (in progress)
+* Parsing the docs, to summarize for stats.

 Please note that all documentation is found [here](https://github.com/TeamHG-Memex/CourtDocs/tree/master/doc) in this project